Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/center_section.md

 ![Polar Switch](../../../img/wso_radar_polar_switch.jpg)

-Controls polarization of transmitted radio frequency energy.
+The three position switch (3) controls polarization of transmitted radio frequency energy.
 LIN should be used in normal conditions, CIR 1 and CIR 2 can be used to reduce precipitation clutter at the expense of increased ground clutter.